minikin/minikin/README.md

 - Sometimes, things that I've done [get attention from people](https://apps.apple.com/de/app/official-cookidoo-app/id714004506) and even collect some awards like [Red Dot](https://www.red-dot.org/project/thermomix-tm6-41286) or [Golden Drum](https://www.behance.net/gallery/18282261/BRAHM-Device-Application).

-- I've been using Flutter for five years now, so I'm one of the early adopters of Flutter.
+- I've been building products with Flutter for more than five years now, so I'm one of the early adopters of Flutter.

 - __Specialties:__  Web services and system development with **Rust**, cross-platform development with **Flutter & Dart**, and native development for Apple's OSes with **Swift**.